Well-clipped cones under finite quotients and applications to the cone conjecture: Descent under finite quotients

 with $e,e'\in B_v$ for some $v$ if and only if $q(e,e')\neq 0$.
 Since $q$ is $G$-invariant, this decomposition is preserved by the $G$-action on $G\cdot e_i$, which is transitive.
 In particular, all $B_v$ are of the same size, either 1 or 2.
 To each index $v$, we associate an element $b_v\in \langle \sigma_i\mid i\in I\rangle$ as follows: \begin{itemize} \item If $B_v=\{e\}$, we take $b_v = \sigma_e$. \item If $B_v= \{e,e'\}$, we set $b_v = \sigma_e\sigma_{e'}\sigma_e = \sigma_{e'}\sigma_{e}\sigma_{e'}$, which is given by

 This can be checked by an explicit computation involving Identity \eqref{eq-lazy} or by a Coxeter group argument in the spirit of Lemma \ref{lem-coxeter}.
 Note that this element $b_v$ is fixed by the transposition exchanging $e$ and $e'$. \end{itemize} Since the $B_v$ are mutually $q$-orthogonal, it is clear that all of the $b_v$ commute with one another.
 This ensures that the element $b:=\prod_{v=1}^r b_v$ is well-defined independently of the order in which the product is taken.
-In particular, $b$ belongs to the centralizer $C_{\langle \sigma_i\mid i\in I\rangle}(G).$
+Recall that each $g\in G$ induces a permutation $s_g$ on $\{1,\ldots r\}$ determined by $g(B_v) = B_{s_g(v)}$.
+It is easy to check from our formula that $gb_vg^{-1} = b_{s_g(v)}$.
+Taking the product, we see that $b$ belongs to the centralizer $C_{\langle \sigma_i\mid i\in I\rangle}(G).$

 What we claim is that $\tau_i = \rho^G(b)$.
 Indeed, it is easy to compute the composition of commuting reflections: \begin{itemize} \item If all $B_v$ are of size $1$, we have $q(e_i,\eps_i)=q(e_i)$, and